PBL7-Team/Travel-recommendation-system/README.md

 python manage.py collectstatic
 ```
 ### 1.7.
 Run backend
-Open source code with Visual Studio -> Chose `Run and Debug` on the left panel -> Click `Start Debuging`
+Open source code with Visual Studio -> Chose `Run and Debug` on the left panel -> Click `Start Debugging`

 ## 2. Use docker
 If you would like to use docker on your pc.
-Please following these steps to build and rund docker container locally
+Please following these steps to build and run docker container locally
-- Copy [ci/Dockerfile.template](./ci/Dockerfile.template) to the root folder and remane it to `Dockerfile`
+- Copy [ci/Dockerfile.template](./ci/Dockerfile.template) to the root folder and rename it to `Dockerfile`
-- Copy [ci/docker-compose.yml.local](./ci/docker-compose.yml.local) to the root folder and remane it to `docker-compose.yml`
+- Copy [ci/docker-compose.yml.local](./ci/docker-compose.yml.local) to the root folder and rename it to `docker-compose.yml`
-- Copy [ci/docker-compose.yml.local](./ci/docker.env.template) to the root folder and remane it to `docker.env`.
+- Copy [ci/docker-compose.yml.local](./ci/docker.env.template) to the root folder and rename it to `docker.env`.
 Open this file and change the environment variables as you want
-- Build and rund docker conatiner:
+- Build and run docker container:
     ```
     docker-compose up -d --build
     ```